nstene/SleepSEEG/doc/feature_extraction.rst

                                           #np.mean(sig_sm), np.std(max(sig_sm))

     # The two signals should have relativly high SM_mean value even if they are
     # phase independent.
-Than they have also significantly higher SM_std values
+Then they have also significantly higher SM_std values

   .. code-block:: py
     :name: LinCorr-example2.7.5